Abnormal WBC (White Blood Cell) Morphology

 Döhle Bodies in Neutrophils

-Döhle bodies are another type of abnormal white blood cell morphology.
+Döhle bodies are another type of abnormal WBC morphology.
 They are pale blue-gray, oval-shaped inclusions found within the cytoplasm of neutrophils, typically near the cell membrane.

 • Size: Döhle bodies measure 1-3 micrometers in diameter, which is relatively small compared to a neutrophil.